 In addition to the usual sources for more recent legislative history, documents for tax legislation are in several other sources:

-The Internal Revenue Cumulative Bulletin (Tax Collection Doc.
-T 22.25 and Lexis/Westlaw) reprinted the public laws from Statutes at Large along with congressional reports from the legislative history of major revenue acts since 1919 (with the exception of 1954 Code).
-The Cumulative Bulletin compilations ceased with the 2008 volume, but weekly Internal Revenue Bulletins (Tax Collection Doc.
-T 22.23:) continue to reprint legislation and related reports.
+The Internal Revenue Bulletin (online in HeinOnline (PDF)) reprinted the public laws from Statutes at Large along with congressional reports from the legislative history of major revenue acts since 1919 (with the exception of 1954 Code).
+The biannual Cumulative Bulletin compilations ceased with the 2008 volume, but weekly Internal Revenue Bulletins (online in HeinOnline (PDF), Westlaw, and Lexis Advance) continue to reprint legislation and related reports.
 Internal Revenue Bulletins are also available on the IRS website.

-"Blue Books" prepared by the staff of the Joint Committee on Taxation are detailed explanations of tax legislation.
-Although not part of the legislative history per se, Blue Books are most helpful for explaining and tracing the path of the legislation through Congress and giving the researcher an overview of adopted legislation.
-Some Blue Books are owned in print by the Duke Libraries and can be found in the online catalog using the keywords “general explanation ”and “joint committee on taxation.”
-They are also included in CCH IntelliConnect, and on the Joint Committee web site from 1969-present.
+"Bluebooks" prepared by the staff of the Joint Committee on Taxation are detailed explanations of tax legislation.
+Although not part of the legislative history per se, Bluebooks are most helpful for explaining and tracing the path of the legislation through Congress and giving the researcher an overview of adopted legislation.
+Some Bluebooks are owned in print by the Duke Libraries and can be found in the online catalog using the keywords “general explanation ”and “joint committee on taxation.”
+They are also included on the Joint Committee website, with content from 1969-present.

 B. Administrative Law

 The Department of the Treasury is the executive department responsible for implementing tax laws.
 The Internal Revenue Service (IRS), a bureau within the Treasury, performs that function, issuing numerous types of documents for both interpreting the Code and enforcing the law.
 These documents range from regulations to letters commenting on specific transactions.
 Note that there are special Bluebook rules for citing materials published by the Department of the Treasury (see Bluebook Table 1.2).

 Regulations are the highest administrative authority issued by the Treasury Department and are commonly referred to and cited as Treasury Regulations, and once finalized, as Treasury Decisions or T.D.'s.
 Regulations are codified in Title 26 of the Code of Federal Regulations, and are found individually in many other places.
 Bluebook citation does not require reference to the CFR as with other regulations, but notes these as Treas.
 Reg.

-Annual editions of tax regulations are published each year in Federal Tax Regulations (West) (Tax Collection KF6276.99 .W47).
-The set includes tax regulations in force as of January 1 of each year.
-Income Tax Regulations (CCH) (Tax Collection KF6356.99 includes regulations in force as of July 14 of each year.
-These are especially useful for retrospective research, but are also used for daily reference by practitioners.
+Annual print editions of tax regulations are published each year in Income Tax Regulations (CCH) (current edition at KF6356.99), which includes regulations in force as of July 14 of each year.

 Treasury regulations, unlike most regulations, have a specific numbering scheme consisting of three parts: a prefix before the decimal indicating the type of tax (e.g. 1 for income, 20 estate & gift, 30 employment, and 40 excise taxes); numbers following the decimal corresponding to the IRC section; numbers after the dash are the numbering scheme for the regulations.
 Thus, Treas.
 Reg. § 1.167(a)-1 is the first regulation on the income tax code section 167(a).